kiskadee-studio/eslint-config-kiskadee/README.md

 ```

 ### 📖 Kiskadee JavaScript Rules - Level 3

+**Level 3** focuses on adjusting existing rules to find the perfect middle ground between being overly strict or too lenient, **promoting harmony and uniformity among the multiple plugins** used in your project.
+This level is well-suited for projects that need a finely tuned and balanced set of rules.

 - 🔥 **All items from level 2**
 - 🚀 **A selection of outstanding rules we've recommended, derived from existing plugins**